 Rootless

-podman play kube ~/Projects/unifi-controller/unifi-controller.yml
+podman kube play ~/Projects/unifi-controller/unifi-controller.yml

 Root

-sudo podman play kube ~/Projects/unifi-controller/unifi-controller.yml
+sudo podman kube play ~/Projects/unifi-controller/unifi-controller.yml

 3. Change into the directory where you want the systemd unit files to be placed.
 Below are common locations for these files.